 If you attended any Institution of Higher Learning (IHL) before attending City College of San Francisco, you must submit your official transcripts within your first two semesters.

 Math and English Placement (click on hyperlinks to access forms)

 City no longer offers English and Math test.
 Instead, you may use one of the following ways to get your Math and English Placement

 You may receive transfer-level English and Math course placements based on high school transcript data.
 Please submit a High School Data Form.
 For more information, please visit our AB 705 webpage.

 Students who feel they need additional language acquisition support may want to take the Credit ESL Placement Test.

-Submit the Online Assessment Form to get a Course Placement Report emailed to your CCSF student email.
+Submit the Online Assessment Form (click this hyperlink) to get a Course Placement Report emailed to your CCSF student email.

 If you have completed previous college-level English and/or math coursework or have taken certain tests (AP, SAT, ACT, etc.), please submit a Prerequisite Waiver Form.
 City College has established prerequisites and corequisites to ensure that students have the skill level necessary to succeed in a course.